 Velocity displays field types and field names as identified by schema derivation based on the acquired data sample.

-• Use the drop-down arrow next to the field name to change the field type.
+- To change a field type, click the drop-down arrow next to the field name and choose another field type.

-• As a best practice, disable any unnecessary fields for velocity and volume performance considerations.
+The field is ignored when data is ingested from the source.
+A best practice is to disable any unnecessary fields for velocity and volume performance considerations.

 Change the data format and data format parameters